Academics

 Where will this degree take me?

-• An undergraduate degree in geological and environmental sciences prepares students for entry-level geological and environmental sciences positions as well as preparing them for graduate school.
-WMU geological and environmental sciences graduates hold positions in places such as government agencies, energy and natural resources companies, consulting firms, nonprofit organizations and academic institutions.
+• An undergraduate degree in geological and environmental sciences equips students for entry-level positions and prepares them for graduate studies.
+WMU graduates work in government agencies, energy and natural resource companies, consulting firms, nonprofit organizations, and academic institutions.

-• A doctoral degree prepares students specifically for high-level and cutting-edge research in industry and academia.
+• A doctoral degree focuses on preparing students for advanced research roles in industry and academia.

 To see where alumni have found careers in the geological and environmental sciences, check out our Alumni Spotlight and Alumni Achievement Award Recipients pages.
 For yearly statistics about job placement, salary expectations and hiring trends, consult the American Geological Institute brochure, which answers these and many other questions.